TosbackCgusBridge-Bot/CGUs-versions/Ereader/Privacy Policy.md

 **7\.
 Feedback**

 Any comments or suggestions that you may have and which may contribute to a better quality of service will be welcome and greatly appreciated.
-If you have any questions about this policy, feel free to contact us at ereadercontact@soc.io
+If you have any questions about this policy, feel free to contact us at \[email protected\]
 If you feel that we are not abiding by this Privacy Policy, you should contact us immediately:
 Giga Market Ltd.
 66 Old Bakery Street, Valletta, Malta
-Email: ereadercontact@soc.io
+Email: \[email protected\]

 **8\.
 Newsletter**

 Giga Market Ltd. may choose to create a member newsletter.
 When this feature is offered, members will be able to opt-out of receiving the newsletter by following the instructions included at the footer of the newsletter.

-Contact us Facebook Twitter Google+ ereadercontact@soc.io
+Contact us Facebook Twitter Google+ \[email protected\]

 Soc.io eReader is a free eBook reader application for Android tablets and smartphones.
 Copyright © 2012 Giga Market Ltd. All rights reserved.
-Soc.io is a trademark of Giga Market Ltd. Android is a trademark of Google Inc. Contact us: ereadercontact@soc.io
+Soc.io is a trademark of Giga Market Ltd. Android is a trademark of Google Inc. Contact us: \[email protected\]
 Press release | Terms of use | Privacy policy